ULL-ESIT-PL/hello-llvm/docs/what-is-IR/README.md

 * Amenable to analysis required by "optimizing" transformations,
 * Able to represent concepts required by target specific representations.

+## How does LLVM IR achieve these goals?

 LLVM's IR attempts to achieve these design goals by:

 * Being a RISC-like language,